KDL-umass/xai-interventional-robustness/README.md

 python -m runners.src.run_experiment --env SpaceInvaders --family a2c
 ```

-When this is done, make sure that the `out/*.err` file created for that Slurm job did not error with CUDA error.
+When this is done, make sure that the `out/*.err` file created for that Slurm job did not error with CUDA error.\

+Error: `RuntimeError: CUDA driver initialization failed, you might not have a CUDA gpu.`

 Repeat as necessary until 11 agents are successfuly training.

 Sometimes there are CUDA errors unless you run this command from an interactive node: